 In terms of climate adaptation, flood risk management is the most critical climate change adaptation measure to be addressed in the LAP, informed by Strategic Flood Risk Assessment (SFRA).
-The planning authority should ensure that it has regard to the detailed requirements and provisions of the section 28 Planning System and Flood Risk Management Guidelines for Planning Authorities (2009) (Flood Guidelines), including the staged approach to flood risk assessment and, in particular, the application of the sequential approach and the requirement to carry out the plan-making Justification Test.
+The planning authority should ensure that it has regard to the detailed requirements and provisions of section 28 The Planning System and Flood Risk Management Guidelines for Planning Authorities (2009), including the staged approach to flood risk assessment and, in particular, the application of the sequential approach and the requirement to carry out the plan-making Justification Test.

 The planning authority should overlay the flood risk zones on any proposed land use zoning maps, to illustrate the potential flood risk arising and to demonstrate how the sequential approach has been applied.
 The planning authority is also requested to make a copy of digital mapping data available to the Office and to the OPW to facilitate assessment.
-Further, the planning authority is advised to liaise with the OPW in the carrying out of SFRA to avoid issues arising at draft LAP stage, including in relation to the use of relevant up to date mapping data sources, such as National Indicative Flood
+Further, the planning authority is advised to liaise with the OPW in the carrying out of SFRA to avoid issues arising at draft LAP stage.

-Mapping.
 This will be of particular importance where land use zoning objectives are proposed to be included.